Vietnam.vn - Nền tảng quảng bá Việt Nam

 Screenshots from a video provided by the South Korean military also showed that before the explosion, many North Korean heavy machinery appeared in the area, and by noon on October 15, the North Korean military had detonated mines to destroy the inter-Korean road.

-Barriers erected earlier this year on this stretch of road were also removed, apparently to allow machinery to enter and exit.
+Barriers erected earlier this year on this stretch of road were also removed, apparently to allow machinery in and out.

 North Korea may repair these roads and railways in the future when relations with South Korea improve, but for now, Pyongyang's destruction of the inter-Korean road is seen as sending a message of severing ties with South Korea and strengthening the southern border.